-- Step 1 In Cisco Unity Connection Serviceability, on the Trace menu, select Micro Traces. - Step 2 On the Micro Traces page, in the Server field, select the name of the Unity Connection server and select Go. - Step 3 In the Micro Trace field, select VUI and select Go. - Step 4 Check the Capture Utterances check box (level 05) and select Save. - Step 5 Reproduce the problem.

-- Step 6 To access the utterance files, launch Real-Time Monitoring Tool (RTMT).
-For details, see the "Working with Trace and Log Central" chapter of the Cisco Unified Real-Time Monitoring Tool Administration Guide, Release 8.0(1). - Step 7 In RTMT, on the System menu, select Tools > Trace > Trace & Log Central. - Step 8 In the Trace & Log Central tree hierarchy, double-click Remote Browse. - Step 9 In the Remote Browse window, select Trace Files and select Next. - Step 10 In the Select CUC Services/Application tab, check the check box next to the IP address of the server and select Next. - Step 11 In the Select System Services/Applications tab, select Finish. - Step 12 When the Result pop-up displays, indicating that the Remote Browse is ready, select Close. - Step 13 On the Remote Browse tab, browse to the Nodes > Server Name > CUC > Unity Connection Voice Recognition Transport folder. - Step 14 In the Unity Connection Voice Recognition Transport folder, double-click the name of a folder to view the audio files that were captured for that MRCP session.
-(One folder is created for each MRCP session.) - Step 15 In the files pane, double-click the name of an audio file to play it. - Step 16 In the Open With window, select the application you want to use to play the audio file.
+- Step 1 In Cisco Unity Connection Serviceability, on the Trace menu, click Micro Traces. - Step 2 On the Micro Traces page, in the Server field, click the name of the Connection server and click Go. - Step 3 In the Micro Trace field, click VUI and click Go. - Step 4 Check the Capture Utterances check box (level 05) and click Save. - Step 5 Reproduce the problem. - Step 6 To access the utterance files, launch Real-Time Monitoring Tool (RTMT).
+For details, see the "Working with Trace and Log Central" chapter of the Cisco Unified Real-Time Monitoring Tool Administration Guide, Release 7.0(1). - Step 7 In RTMT, on the System menu, click Tools > Trace > Trace & Log Central. - Step 8 In the Trace & Log Central tree hierarchy, double-click Remote Browse. - Step 9 In the Remote Browse window, click Trace Files and click Next. - Step 10 In the Select CUC Services/Application tab, check the check box next to the IP address of the server and click Next. - Step 11 In the Select System Services/Applications tab, click Finish. - Step 12 When the Result pop-up displays, indicating that the Remote Browse is ready, click Close. - Step 13 On the Remote Browse tab, browse to the Nodes > Server Name > CUC > Connection Voice Recognition Transport folder.

-If an appropriate audio player is not available in the list, select the Other tab at the bottom of the window, browse to the location of an audio player, double-click the name of the audio player executable, and select Open.
-Then select the name of the application you just added.

-- Step 17 Select OK. - Step 18 In Cisco Unity Connection Serviceability, disable the trace that you enabled in Step 3, then select Save.
+Step 14 In the Connection Voice Recognition Transport folder, double-click the name of a folder to view the audio files that were captured for that MRCP session.
+(One folder is created for each MRCP session.)
+Step 15 In the files pane, double-click the name of an audio file to play it.
+Step 16 In the Open With window, choose the program you want to use to play the audio file.
+If an appropriate audio player is not available in the list, click the Other tab at the bottom of the window, browse to the location of an audio player, double-click the name of the audio player executable, and click Open .
+Then click the name of the program you just added.
+Step 17 Click OK .
+Step 18 In Cisco Unity Connection Serviceability, disable the trace that you enabled in Step 3, then click Save.